wwt/testing-file-io-junit/README.md

-## Testing File IO with JUnit

-The complete source is available on [GitHub](https://github.com/wwt/testing-file-io-junit)

-### Problem
+### What we are Building Today

-We have been tasked with writing a Java class that reads in a text file line-by-line, applies a function to each read line, and writes the result to a destination file.
+I want to create a simple Java class that reads an input file, applies a transformation, and writes the result to an output file.

-Since we have a general idea of the interface we are trying to fulfill, we'll start by defining an empty implementation of the class under test.
+The class requires a transformation function that will be invoked on each line to create the output file.
+Something like this in Java:
 ```java
 package com.wwt.testing.files;